 Munira Qubeysi is the head of the largest women-only Islamic movement in the world.
 It offers Islamic education exclusively to girls and women.
-Qubeysi commands around 80 schools in Damascus alone, teaching more than 75.000 students.
+Qubeysi commands around 80 schools in Damascus alone, teaching more than 75,000 students.
 She is one of the most significant Islamic scholars in the world; her movement focuses on learning the Qur’an and six Hadith collections by heart.
 Qubeysi is arguably the most influential Muslim woman in the world, albeit in great discretion.

-Qubeysi’s influence in Syria is due to the fact that she has been able to develop a very large network of madrassas (religious schools) without attracting the criticism of the government, which has traditionally been dubious of Muslim organizations with large networks.
+Leading an Islamic Revival in Syria: Qubeysi’s influence in Syria is due to the fact that she has been able to develop a very large network of madrassas (religious schools) without attracting the criticism of the government, which has traditionally been dubious of large networks of Muslim organizations.
 The organization follows traditional Sunni practice, and follows the Shafi’i school of thought.
-Although member groups are found in Jordan, Kuwait and Lebanon, Damascus is the centre of the revivalist movement.
+Although member groups are found in Jordan, Kuwait and Lebanon, Damascus is the center of the revivalist movement.

 “To be asked to join the Qubaisiate is very prestigious” Maan Abdul Salam, (women’s rights campaigner)